 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-PiXie, Sectop and LimeRevenge are the names of other RAT's, unfortunately, there are many other programs of this type.
-In most cases cyber criminals seek to infect systems with malware of this type so they could perform tasks that would help them generate revenue in various ways.
-Typically, they use RATs like Dacls to steal sensitive information in various ways, cause additional installations of malware, and so on.
+PiXie, Sectop and LimeRevenge are examples of other RATs.
+Unfortunately, there are many other programs of this type online.
+In most cases, cyber criminals seek to infect systems with malware of this type so that they can perform tasks to generate revenue in various ways.
+Typically, they use RATs such as Dacls to steal sensitive information, cause additional installation of malware, and so on.

 How did Dacls infiltrate my computer?

-We recommend not to open attachments (or web links) included in emails that are received from unknown, suspicious addresses.
+Do not to open attachments or web links included in emails that are received from unknown, suspicious addresses.
 Typically, they are included in irrelevant emails that cyber criminals disguise as legitimate, important, official, etc. Additionally, download software from official, trustworthy websites and using direct links.
-We do not recommend to use unreliable channels such as torrents, eMule, questionable websites, third party downloaders and other similar tools for that.
-Installed software and operating system should be updated using tools or implemented functions that are provided by official developers only.
-Software activations should not be done using various third party ('cracking') tools.
-They not only can be used to cause computer infections, another issue is that usage of such tools is illegal.
-Another way to keep a computer protected is to have a reputable anti-spyware or anti-virus software installed and to keep it enabled at all times.
-These programs are designed to detect and eliminate various threats on before they can do any damage.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not use dubious channels such as torrents, eMule, dubious websites, third party downloaders or other such methods.
+Installed software and operating systems should be updated using tools or implemented functions that are provided by official developers only.
+Software activation should not be done using third party ('cracking') tools.
+They can be used to cause computer infections and using them is illegal.
+Keep your computer protected by having reputable anti-spyware or anti-virus software installed.
+Keep it enabled at all times.
+These programs detect and eliminate various threats on before they can do any damage.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.